infinity-set/c_map/README.md

 - A C compiler installed on your system.
 - Basic understanding of C programming, including linked lists and memory allocation concepts.

-## Prerequisites

-Before using this C program, ensure that you have the following:

-- A C compiler installed on your system.
-- Basic understanding of C programming, including linked lists and memory allocation concepts.
 - Review: - [Python Dictionary Class Implementation in C](https://github.com/infinity-set/pydict)

 ## Languages and Utilities Used